thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Many breaking infrastructure changes are implemented with zero downtime using Expand-Contract.

-In [Make large scale changes incrementally](https://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/) [Jez Humble](https://twitter.com/jezhumble) reported how ThoughtWork's [GoCD](https://www.gocd.org/) moved incrementally from using Velocity and JsTemplate as User Interface technology to using Ruby on Rails on the JVM.
+In [Make large scale changes incrementally](https://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/) [Jez Humble](https://twitter.com/jezhumble) reported how ThoughtWorks' [GoCD](https://www.gocd.org/) moved incrementally from using Velocity and JsTemplate as User Interface technology to using Ruby on Rails on the JVM.
 Jez calls this
 [*Branch by Abstraction*](https://www.branchbyabstraction.com/), a technique introduced by [Paul Hammant](https://twitter.com/paul_hammant) in [his original article on the technique](https://paulhammant.com/blog/branch_by_abstraction.html).
 In my humble opinion, what GoCD did was Expand-Contract.

 I would say *Branch by Abstraction* is a special kind of *Expand-Contract*.
 The difference lies in the use of an abstraction layer to cut away the time-consuming refactoring.